SpektraSystems/Azure-MySQL-DMS-Lab/Module 1: Azure Database for MySQL.md

 11. Once the script has been executed the database schema "bikestore" will have been created, click the **Close** button.
 <img src="images/Click_close.png">
 12. Click the refresh icon to see it listed in the set of availble schema.
-13. Open the web site: <inject key="webSiteUrl" story-id="story://content-private/content/dfd/SP-OSS/azure-mysql/wordpress-and-mysql/story_a_deploy" />
+13. Open the web site.
 14. The website should be up and running.

 ## Scale Up Azure Database for MySQL